Compiler vs. Interpreter in Programming

 Just-in-time compilation (JIT) is a technique in which the intermediate representation is compiled to native machine code at runtime.

-10 Common Types of Compilers to Know
+10 Types of Compilers to Know

-1. Cross-compiler
+1. Cross-Compiler

 A cross-compiler is one that runs on a computer whose CPU or operating system differs from the one on which the code it produces will run.